 The department partners with professional colleagues to increase both our local and global outreach.
 Below are highlights from our growing effort to expand the benefits of rehabilitation medicine and education.
 With your support, we can help many others experience better quality of life.
-We also continue to participate in a local program that benefits patients globally, through our involvement with MEDworld.
-Our department also participates in community events, such as the with the Brain Injury Association of NC.
+We also continue to volunteer and participate in various local programs.

 Our outreach to the community benefits patients at different milestones on the journey to recovery.